lexibank/tlopo/out/vol3/chapter12.md

 ### 5.2.
 The frond netting

-The protective netting at the base of the new coconut frond has the appearance of an open- weave cloth and is used in Oceanic societies for straining liquids, and particularly for wringing coconut 'milk' out of coconut flesh.
+The protective netting at the base of the new coconut frond has the appearance of an open-weave cloth and is used in Oceanic societies for straining liquids, and particularly for wringing coconut 'milk' out of coconut flesh.

 Two POc terms are reconstructable.
 The first, &ast;kaka seems to have denoted the netting material itself, or perhaps the young frond within it.
 The second, &ast;Runut, perhaps denoted the material in its function as a strainer.[^23] In vol.1 (ch.6, §5.6) a metathesised form &ast;nuRut is also reconstructed on the basis of the Motu, Tolai and Mota reflexes.
 It is possible that this form did indeed occur, but it is also possible that metathesis occurred independently in two or three locations.
 Misima lulusi and Tawala luluhi are borrowings from a Suauic language like Saliba: the addition of -i after final consonants is unique to Suauic.
 These two forms and Saliba lulusi all display consonant assimilation (the expected Saliba form is tlunusi) and it is impossible to tell whether they reflect &ast;Runut or &ast;nuRut.